knurling-rs/knurling-session-20q4/src/sessions/alert.md

     if the value is
     * below warning level the led is green.
     * above warning level and below the upper limit, the led is yellow.
-    * above the upper limit, the led is red and the buzzer buzzes.
+    * above the upper limit, the LED is red and the buzzer buzzes.

 **Help:**